MicrosoftDocs/learn/learn-pr/iot/trigger-azure-event-grid-workflow-iot-device/includes/6-exercise-configure-iot-hub-event-subscription.md

-In this unit, you will create an Event Subscription within Azure IoT Hub to set up Event Grid integration that will trigger a Logic App to send an alert email.
+In this unit, you will create an event subscription within Azure IoT Hub to set up Event Grid integration that will trigger a Logic App to send an alert email.

-## Create the Event Subscription for IoT Hub
+## Create the event subscription for IoT Hub

 1. Return to the Azure portal and navigate to the Azure IoT Hub created earlier.